Claudiu-Ionel/Body-Sculpting/README.md

   - Selected exercises, workout routines, and personalized settings are saved locally, ensuring that nothing is lost in the fitness progress.
   - The data remains on the device, enhancing privacy and security.
 No sensitive information is stored in external servers.

+## Future Implementations

+- Implement registration/login functionality.
+- Transition from localStorage to a database.
+- Create more than one list and the ability to save and edit them.
+- Add pre-made workout routines that users can add to their list.

+### Start Workout feature

+- data related to the exercises will be adapted and used into a new interface.
+This interface will have a timer for each exercise.
+By clicking on the Start workout button.
+The user will be provided with a timer in order to perform the exercise, followed by a break timer and this sequence will be repeated until the list of exercises will be completed.

 ## UX

 ### Website owner business goals